Home - Book Preview

 "I'm going, but I'll fly commercial," I said, making the decision out loud.

-I did have some money of my own.
-I had two thousand dollars that had come as an advance on a book I wrote while finishing high school.
-One thousand dollars for the book in its original French, as it had been a school assignment, and an additional one thousand dollars for the same book in English, which also was a school assignment.
+While I was looking forward to cashing in at the party, I did have some money of my own.
+I had $2,000 that had come as an advance on a book I wrote while finishing high school. $1,000 for the book in its original French, as it had been a school assignment, and an additional $1,000 for the same book in English, which also was a school assignment.

 My party on the 4th went well.
 Dad, as on every fourth, acted as safety officer and master of ceremonies.